data-8/kubeadm-bootstrap/README.md

 ### Networking

 All nodes in the cluster must have unrestricted outbound internet access.
-This is for pulling in docker images & debian packages.
+This is for pulling in Docker images & Debian packages.

 At least one node in the cluster must have a public IP if you want to expose network services to the world (via Ingress).